alvarolorentedev/all-commits-direct-to-prod/content/_index.md

 ### You Build it you Run it

-Create DevOps Culture.
+- Create DevOps Culture.
 Not a Dev vs Ops.

+🟢 All Metrics

 {{% note %}}
 Mention Normally Devs are ask for delivery speed and stability